But what else do we know about Carrie Johnson, the prime minister's wife?

 But, after the December election, the couple walked in together.

-They adopted a Jack Russell-cross puppy from an animal rescue charity in south Wales, who they named Dilyn.
+The couple, who live in the flat above No 11 Downing Street, adopted a Jack Russell-cross puppy from an animal rescue charity in south Wales, who they named Dilyn.

 How have PMs' personal lives changed?